ColudAI/micro-code/README.md

-# Wey micro code
+# micro code

-Wey micro code is an editor based on Boxy and various project combinations
+micro code is an editor based on Boxy and various project combinations

 ## Wey micro code introduction
 ## In this tutorial, we will guide you through the basic functions of Wey micro code